heripotir/Medical_Imaging_Code_Samples/README.md

 # Medical_Imaging_Code_Samples
-Codes, tutorials, examples and necessary files i have written during my summer practice.
+Codes, tutorials, examples and necessary files i have used or written during my summer practice.